Caring for the Stonewall Generation is the newest addition to our health equity work

 In November 2018, JustUs Health incorporated Training to Serve education programs into its training curriculum.
 Since 2008, Training to Serve has educated thousands of senior care service providers on how best to serve older LGBTQ people.
 JustUs has expanded this curriculum to include issues facing elders who are living with HIV.

-JustUs Health is leading a community-informed plan to improve heath equity for LGBTQ elders and people aging with HIV through four primary initiatives.
+JustUs Health is leading a community-informed plan to improve health equity for LGBTQ elders and people aging with HIV through four primary initiatives.

 Building Community Connections: